hwipl/blog/drafts/file-server-with-samba-and-ansible/README.md

 $ sudo mount -t cifs -o guest //10.20.2.1/guest /mnt/site2-share-guest
 ```

+The commands mount the share as CIFS or SMB3 file system with the type
+parameter `cifs`.
+Prompting for a password is disabled with the option `guest`.
+The share is identified by `//` followed by the IP address of Node 1
+(`10.20.1.1` or `10.20.2.1`), the separator `/` and the name of the share
+(`guest`).
+The mount point `/mnt/site1-share-guest` or `/mnt/site2-share-guest`
+is the local directory on the client.

 You can automatically mount the share on every start of a client by adding the
 following entry to the client's fstab file in `/etc/fstab`: